From building a birdhouse to playing bird bingo, there are plenty of fun ways to get kids excited about birds and birdwatching!

 Explore this yellow and white bird with this wooden puzzle from Elite Montessori!
 This high-quality peg puzzle lets kids separate the bird into the main parts of its body, from its head and its tail to its wings and its feet.
 The 9.5" square board provides guidance for young puzzlers to get the pieces in the right places, and also provides a handy spot for storage when puzzle time is done.

 These binoculars are perfectly designed for little kids!
 The large focus-free eyepieces and perfect-fit goggles make it easy for kids to line up the binoculars for a good view, while the breakaway neckstrap ensures kids' safety.
 With 2X magnification, it's still easy for younger kids to connect what they see through the binoculars with what they see unmagnified.
 Plus, they're built tough, so they can handle being dragged on all your Mighty Girl's outdoor adventures!
 Older kids can check out the Kidnoculars Extreme, which offer 3X magnification plus audio amplification, for ages 5 to 10.
+Or, to get a close-up look at things in the environment, check out Geosafari's Mighty Magnifier for ages 4 to 7.

 Imagine the birds living in your backyard with this Backyard Birds Toob from Safari!
 Toobs are collections of individually painted replicas of animals, all of which are scultped with true-to-life detail.
 This one celebrates common birds of North America, and includes a woodpecker, an indigo bunting, a robin, an oriole, a warbler, a cardinal, and a blue jay.
 Whether she's a bird watcher building a diorama or she wants to incorporate the figures into her imaginative play, she'll love these adorable little backyard birds.

 Welcome birds to your backyard with this kit from Toysmith!
 This fully assembled wooden birdhouse comes with four paint pots, a 4" paint brush, and a link chain for hanging.
 Decorate your birdhouse with the included paints, or incorporate colors of your own, to create a perfectly unique base for your garden's feathered friends!
 This kit is made with safe and high quality materials and FSC Certified wood products, perfect for your environmentally conscious bird-lover.
+For another fun birdhouse craft kit, check out the Created By Me!
+Birdhouse for ages 4 and up.

 She can track all of the birds she sees with the Bird Log Kids nature journal!
 This log book by DeAnna Brandt provides kids with information about the names of bird body parts, common terms used by birders, and a log tips page with advice for putting their log to work.
 Then, kids can head outdoors and fill the 30 log pages, with space for both written and drawn observations, and the 13 photo/art pages, with all of the exciting things they see!
 It's a great way to promote a love of the outdoors and an interest in the natural world.